rangertaha/urlinsane/README.md

 DNS TXT records (Text Records) are a type of DNS record used to store arbitrary text data associated with a domain.
 Originally intended for descriptive text, they’re now widely used for various purposes, including domain verification, email authentication, and configuration data.
 TXT records allow domain owners to associate key-value data with their domain, which can be retrieved by external systems for verification and configuration purposes.

-DNS MX records (Mail Exchange records) are a type of DNS record used to route email for a domain to designated mail servers.
+DNS MX records (Mail Exchange records) are a type of DNS record used to route email from a domain to designated mail servers.
 They help direct emails sent to a domain (e.g., user@example.com) to the correct mail servers that handle receiving and processing the email.